AstraZeneca/runnable/docs/roadmap.md

 ## Better integrations with experiment tracking tools.

-Currently, the implementation of experiment tracking tools within magnus is limited.
+Currently, the implementation of experiment tracking tools within runnable is limited.
 It might be better to choose a good open source implementation and stick with it.